dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 >
 > Author: SteakEnthusiast

 We are given with a PDF file.
-The flag is hidden and covered by the black bar as you can see in this image below:
+The flag is hidden and covered by the black bar as you can see in the image below:

 ![pdf-img](https://i.ibb.co/ygwtx27/image.png)